prcutler/circuitpython-programs/README.md

 # circuitpython-programs
-A collection of programs I use on various CircuitPython devices
+A collection of programs I use on various CircuitPython devices and the files I created to test various things.